reportportal/kubernetes/reportportal/v5/README.md

 exit
 ```

 6.2.
 PostgreSQL as an external cloud service.
-Connection to your Amazon RDS PostgreSQL instance
+Amazon RDS PostgreSQL

 6.2.1.
 Provision an Amazon RDS PostgreSQL instance with the created 'rpuser' user and 'reportportal' database